jalombar/starsmasher/documentation/installation.md

 The 2nd thing is that the CPU version is actually bugged and you won’t be able to create a star.
 During the relaxation of it from a MESA profile (as you will see in the tutorial “How to create a Star using MESA”), the Star will just explode if you use more than 6000 particles.
 Unless the bug will be solved, we suggest you to use the GPU code of the program, because it’s much faster and safe.

-The 3rd thing that we suggest is to use Linux as an OS to run StarSmasher, especially Ubuntu due to the ease of installation of any libraries.
+The 3rd thing that we suggest is to use Linux as an OS to run StarSmasher, especially Ubuntu (the latest version as possible to avoid problems) due to the ease of installation of any libraries.
 This doesn’t mean that you won’t be able to install StarSmasher in others Linux OS, MacOS or Windows, just know that you can met difficulties and waste a lot of time if you are not skilled and experienced on installing libraries.

-For example, I tried (for 2 months) to install StarSmasher in Windows via Cygwin with a very bad result.
+For example, it's been tried (for 2 months) to install StarSmasher in Windows via Cygwin with a very bad result.
 It’s been impossible to install the GPU version of the code (only the CPU after lot of difficulties via the incompatibilities of the Cygwin’s libraries) and it’s not been possible to run StarSmasher cause of some weirds errors of OpenMPI library that’s been impossible to solve.
 Instead, with Ubuntu the installation went perfectly fine in minutes.
-The advantage to use Ubuntu to run StarSmasher is that, if you miss some library during installation and get error, the terminal will advice you that the “XY (generic command) command is not been found”.
+The advantage to use Ubuntu to run StarSmasher is that, if you miss some library during installation and get an error, the terminal will advice you that the “XY (generic command) command is not been found”.
 Then if you are going to type "XY" in the terminal you are going to know that the specific XY command is present in the Z package (a generic package) and you will be able to install it with the command

 ```
 sudo apt-get install Z
 ```
-Then after the installation of the Z (generic package) package you will be able to continue the StarSmasher installation in a very clean way and without any problems.
+Then, after the installation of the Z (generic package) package you will be able to continue the StarSmasher installation in a very clean way and without any problems.
 Instead, if you have windows or other OS, you can find problems, then you have to understand where the problem is, search where to get the specific command and other troubles that will only make you waste time unless you are not skilled to do that kind of things.
 This is why we suggest you to use Linux Ubuntu.
 If you don’t have it, just do a bipartition to your PC or Machine.
-You just need 30-40 GBs free and then we suggest you to use an external Hard Disk with few Tera-Bytes of space.
+You just need 30-40 GBs free and then we suggest you to use an external Hard Disk with few Tera-Bytes of space to make your simulations.

 If you are going to use a lot of particles (100k or more) each snapshot of your simulation is going to weight more than 30 mb.
 Then if you will make it run for thousands and thousands of Snapshots, well, you will need space.
 If you miss it StarSmasher is going to go in a weird error during the run.
 This is why we suggest you to make some runs on your Ubuntu Space (that part of your computer HDD where Ubuntu is installed) to make practice and then install it directly on the Hard Disk.
 Be also sure, if you have a dipartition with Windows, to do a backup of your LINUX OS before installing Windows Updates.
 Why?
 Because it can happen that Windows Update will delete your LINUX dipartition, losing everything you installed.
 So we suggest you or to a backup or Install LINUX in a totally different Hard Disk of your Pc.
 In this way you won't have any problem.
 We also suggest you an Hard Disk of some TBs of memory and make all your simulations there.
 THat's because StarSmasher's snapshot need space and you won't lose any data if something goes bad (in general).